The best Cyber Monday deals 2020

 LG's 4K TVs are some of the best, and this one is sure to follow suit.
 The webOS store gives you access to top apps, including Netflix, Sling, Hulu and Prime Video.
 Meanwhile, support for Google Assistant, Amazon Alexa, Apple AirPlay 2, and HomeKit mean it will fit right in with your smart home.
 View Deal

-Vizio's first OLED TV is back on sale at its lowest price ever.
-The 55-inch 4K OLED TV packs Vizio's new IQ Ultra CPU and the company's new ProGaming Engine, which is designed for Xbox and PS4 gameplay.
+The best OLED TV deal of all-time is back in stock.
+Best Buy has the Vizio 65-inch 4K OLED TV on sale for $1,499.99.
+That's $500 off and an excellent Cyber Monday steal.
+The TV packs Vizio's new IQ Ultra CPU and the company's new ProGaming Engine, which is designed for Xbox and PS4 gameplay.
 It supports Dolby Vision HDR, DTS Virtual X, Vizio SmartCast, and a host of digital assistants for hands-free control of your TV.
-The 65-inch model is also $500 off.
 View Deal

 Sony Bravia 65" OLED: was $2,799 now $1,799 @ Best Buy